 A map for driving from Tampico to Acayucan, Veracruz is on the following page.

 This road log starts at Tampico and continues to Veracruz, Mexico.
+It's part of any Gulf Coast route.
 This driving route or road log takes you down Mexican highway 180.

 92 miles south of Tampico on Mexican highway 180 is Tuxpan.
 Unless you have to go there for business, don't.
 It used to be a laid-back river port town, but today is crowded, bustling and noisy.
 Stay on the bypass to Poza Rica.
 Then bypass Poza Rica too.